TokenBrice/blog/content/about/_index.md

 I host the weekly live shows that take place on **[Monday at 5pm on the YouTube channel DeFi France](https://www.youtube.com/c/defifrance)** - after a press review of the French-speaking DeFi, we analyze a transversal theme or a given project.

 ### Luchadores

 `UltraSoundNFT`
 An NFT project that does things right: 100% onchain data (svg) and attribute generation during mint by a verifiable and auditable process (ChainLink VRF).
 Game in Play2Earn model to come.

 [Read the Luchadores Thesis](https://tokenbrice.xyz/luchadores-nft/)

-### BanklessFR

-I was instrumental in getting BanklessFR off the ground, taken over by Jon and remains an active promoter - involved primarily at the community level.

 ### Previous Occupations